jswymer/mydoctest/articles/marketing-integrate-dynamicscrm.md

 <properties
-                pageTitle="Manage your customer relationships using Microsoft Dynamics CRM from inside Financials | Financials" description="Describes the capabilities when you set up a connection between Financials and Dynamics CRM" services="project-madeira"
+                pageTitle="Manage your customer relationships using Dynamics CRM from inside Dynamics 365 for Financials | Financials" description="Describes the capabilities when you set up a connection between Financials and Dynamics CRM" services="project-madeira"
                 documentationCenter=""
-                authors="edupont"
+                authors="edupont04"
 />
 <tags
     ms.service="project-madeira"